Review: Volkswagen T6 Transporter (2015)

 Both rear barn doors have an inner release handle, as does, of course, the sliding side door, which at just over 40 inches is wide opening – though not quite enough to accommodate a Euro pallet.

-Including all the engine and gearbox choices there’s a typically labyrinthine selection of Transporter possibilities, though mercifully there are only two trim levels: Startline and Highline.
+Including all the engine and gearbox choices there’s a typically labyrinthine selection of Transporter possibilities, though mercifully there are only three trim levels: Startline.
+Highline and Sportline.

-Startline comes packed with standard kit, including Bluetooth phone preparation, a five-inch touchscreen media and infotainment display, a USB connection for playing all your favourite R&B hits, remote central locking and a suite of safety systems including lane change assist with side scanning, a driver alert system, and hill hold assist.
+Startline comes packed with standard kit, including Bluetooth phone preparation, a 6.5-inch touchscreen media and infotainment display, a USB connection for playing all your favourite hits, remote central locking and a suite of safety systems including lane change assist with side scanning, a driver alert system, and hill hold assist.
+Sportline adds a performance bodykit, spoiler and leather seats, along with touchscreen navigation.

 What's the Volkswagen T6 Transporter (2015) like to drive?

-The T6 is one of the best van-based MPVs to drive.
+The T6 is one of the best vans to drive.
 Its handling characteristic is of calm refinement, with a notable lack of engine, wind and road noise, especially at lower speeds.

 It does, of course, get gruff when any of the diesel engines are pushed, but that's rarely required thanks to plenty of low down torque.
 The ride quality serves up typical Volkswagen smoothness without ever suffering from that over-soft bounciness that plagues some vans, especially around town.